This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Wash your beard 2-3 times a week to keep it clean while preserving natural oils for softness and shine.
+- Wash your beard 2-3 times a week to keep it clean and maintain natural oils; adjust frequency based on skin type, sweat, and environment.

-- Use a beard wash with natural ingredients and avoid harsh chemicals like sulfates and parabens to prevent irritation.
+- Use a beard-specific wash with natural ingredients and avoid products with sulfates or harsh chemicals to protect your beard and skin.

 Beard Wash Frequency